Ahmednahrawy/contacts_app/README.md

 ## 🚀 Getting Started

-- Up-To-Do App is designed to help users organize their tasks efficiently and stay productive throughout their day.
+- contacts_app  is designed to help users organize their tasks efficiently and stay productive throughout their day.
 Whether it's managing daily tasks, work assignments, or personal goals.
 - App notifies the user of the task before starting using `flutter_local_notifications`.
 - Our App reminds users every day at 9 PM ⏰to write tasks for tomorrow.